Kostya Tszyu vs. Sharmba Mitchell II: The fight

-The Tszyu-Mitchell rematch was televised in the United States by Showtime, while, in Australia and Europe, it was shown on Pay Per View.
-The fight's referee was Raul Caiz, Sr..

 Both fighters rushed out of their corners for round one.
 Tszyu was somewhat slower; he might have been trying to shake off some rust after not fighting for the aforementioned twenty-two months.
 Mitchell landed some heavy rights to Tszyu's chin, while the champion looked calm and composed.
 Mitchell outlanded Tszyu in this round.
-An important point of the fight was when both boxers clashed their heads before round one was finished, and Tszyu came out with a cut around his left eye.
+An important point of the fight was when both boxers clashed their heads before round one was finished, and Tszyu came out with a cut around his nose.

 Perhaps afraid that the fight would be stopped because of the cut and declared a technical draw, Tszyu came out of his corner for round two with a sense of urgency.
 Midway towards the round, he landed a right to Mitchell's chin that staggered the former world champion.
 Mitchell then retreated to the ropes, near his own corner.
 Tszyu followed with a flurry of punches, and Mitchell fell from an uppercut.
 He fell near the ropes, almost the same way that Sugar Ray Leonard had dropped Thomas Hearns in round thirteen of their 1981 fight.

 Mitchell, visibly awakened, got up and continued fighting.
 Towards the end of the round, he landed a right to Tszyu's chin that made Tszyu's head snap back.

 Soon after round three began, Tszyu connected with a right hand to the chin that sent Mitchell to the canvas for the second time; he landed on a sitting position.
 Mitchell again rose, but Tszyu stayed over him, driving him to the ropes and landing blows to Mitchell's body before Mitchell suffered his second knockdown of the round and third of the fight.

 Once again, Mitchell rose, but he was trapped against the ropes.
 After another quick combination of blows to the body, Mitchell fell again, and referee Cadiz, Sr. proceeded to stop the fight.
+This was the fourth and final knockdown in the fight for Mitchell, as well as the third knockdown in round three.

+Aftermath

+This turned out to be the last win in Tszyu's illustrious career.

+Undercard

+The fight's undercard featured former world champions Yori Boy Campas and Joan Guzmán.